Bowerman and David Brower Fellowships

 Model Codes for Implementation of the Public Trust Doctrine: This project will continue the work of the Conservation Trust Project evaluating potential policy initiatives for the incorporation of the public trust doctrine into environmental decision-making at various levels of government.
 This second phase of the project will explore the specific policy initiatives identified by previous CTP Fellows, and work on drafting model language for local, state and federal efforts to incorporate the doctrine.
 Students will have the opportunity to work with environmental groups across the country, helping them to draft legislation and creating model language that can be used in the continuing effort to apply the public trust doctrine to contemporary environmental issues.
 Faculty and practitioner resources: Mary Wood and Jared Margolis

 Regulating Emission under Section 111(d) of the Clean Air Act: This project will evaluate opportunities, limitations, and the latest trends regarding the Environmental Protection Agency and the states’ use of its authority under Section 111 of the Clean Air Act to regulate sources of greenhouse gas emissions.
-Faculty and practitioner resources: Jennifer Gleason and Jason Eisdorfer (Oregon Public Utilities Commission)
+Faculty and practitioner resources: Gloria Smith (Sierra Club) and Jason Eisdorfer (Oregon Public Utilities Commission)

 Food as a Transnational Legal Concept: This project examines how different concepts, such as food sovereignty, food security, food justice and the right to food, are put into practice and defined through law.
 It studies both domestic and international institutions in order to appreciate how local institutions and practices can have global implications, and how global institutions and practices can have local implications.
 Faculty and practitioner resources: Michael Fakhri